rayme3000/configure-ad/README.md

 - Setup Resources in Azure
 - Ensure Connectivity between the Client-1 and Domain Controller
 - Install Active Directory
+- Create an Admin and Normal User Account in AD
+- Setup Remote Desktop for non-administrative users on Client-1

 <h2>Deployment and Configuration Steps</h2>